gilek/bootstrap-gtreetable/README.md

 ### Choosing

 To choose the node it's needed to click on its name.
-Depending on `multiselect` parameter it's possible to indicate one or more nodes.
+Depending on `selectLimit` parameter it's possible to indicate one or more nodes.

 In this case it's worth to pay attention on a few events triggered in the moment of:
 + selecting node (`onSelect`),